PhD in Computational Science

 Professional and academic career

-The proposed doctorate is framed within the Information and Communication Technologies (ICT) sector.
-In Spain, despite its growing importance, the ICT sector traditionally generates a negative trade balance.
-Research in the ICT sector is therefore essential if we want to reverse this trend and position itself as an exporter of information technology.
+The proposed doctorate is part of the Information and Communication Technologies (ICT) sector.
+According to data from the European Commission, the The ICT sector generated 590 billion euros in 2018, where Spain contributed 7% of the EU's added value.
+According to data from the "Agency for Technological Modernisation of Galicia" referring to the ICT hypersector in Galicia (which includes the ICT sector together with the audiovisual content and services sector), Galician companies represent 4.7% of the total Spanish ICT hypersector and represent 1.7% of the companies in Galicia (4170 companies in 2022).
 The data justify the real demand, on the part of the ICT sector, for professionals with a research profile, also responding to the training and scientific needs of the Galician University System and the Galician ICT sector.
 Although the proposed doctorate has an important component of scientific focus, the program also encourages entrepreneurship.
 Thus, some of the former students of the PhD in Computer Science are currently part of the staff of national ICT companies with a presence in Galicia, such as Indra or Altia, and of ICT departments of banks such as Abanca.
 In addition to the work traditionally carried out in the research groups that support the programme, the creation of spin-off companies has been encouraged over the last few years.
 Initiatives such as the business incubator promoted by the UDC stand out, from which notable examples have emerged such as Lambdastream, Igalia or Enxenio and which have staff that have been nurtured to a greater or lesser extent by students and professors of the UDC's PhD in Computer Science.

 Professional and academic career

-The proposed doctorate is framed within the Information and Communication Technologies (ICT) sector.
-In Spain, despite its growing importance, the ICT sector traditionally generates a negative trade balance.
-Research in the ICT sector is therefore essential if we want to reverse this trend and position itself as an exporter of information technology.
+The proposed doctorate is part of the Information and Communication Technologies (ICT) sector.
+According to data from the European Commission, the The ICT sector generated 590 billion euros in 2018, where Spain contributed 7% of the EU's added value.
+According to data from the "Agency for Technological Modernisation of Galicia" referring to the ICT hypersector in Galicia (which includes the ICT sector together with the audiovisual content and services sector), Galician companies represent 4.7% of the total Spanish ICT hypersector and represent 1.7% of the companies in Galicia (4170 companies in 2022).
 The data justify the real demand, on the part of the ICT sector, for professionals with a research profile, also responding to the training and scientific needs of the Galician University System and the Galician ICT sector.
 Although the proposed doctorate has an important component of scientific focus, the program also encourages entrepreneurship.
 Thus, some of the former students of the PhD in Computer Science are currently part of the staff of national ICT companies with a presence in Galicia, such as Indra or Altia, and of ICT departments of banks such as Abanca.
 In addition to the work traditionally carried out in the research groups that support the programme, the creation of spin-off companies has been encouraged over the last few years.
 Initiatives such as the business incubator promoted by the UDC stand out, from which notable examples have emerged such as Lambdastream, Igalia or Enxenio and which have staff that have been nurtured to a greater or lesser extent by students and professors of the UDC's PhD in Computer Science.

 Companies and institutions involved